 Today, the fossil record of sharks is three times as long as that of dinosaurs, going back to times a hundred times older than that of man.

 This means that your family tree encompasses more than 450 million years of evolution.
 Sharks swam in the waters of prehistoric oceans long before the first vertebrate animals crawled on land, before insects took flight, even before many plants had effectively colonized the continents.

 This fossil record of sharks is fragmentary for the most part, that normally the only thing found is the teeth, which sometimes have large quantities.

 There have been cases in which parts of the internal skeleton and even complete specimens have been discovered.

-Shark teeth are tough, tough objects that easily fossilize. span>One of the oldest and most primitive sharks isCladoselache, i> about 400 million years old, found in Paleozoic strata of Ohio, Kentucky and Tennessee (USA).
+Shark teeth are hard objectsand resistant that fossilize easily.One of the oldest and most primitive sharks isCladoselache,about 400 million years old, found in Paleozoic strata of Ohio, Kentucky and Tennessee (USA).
 This shark was not very big, only half a meter long and had stiff fins.